Jaba, Nigeria

 Jaba is a Local Government Area in southern Kaduna State, Nigeria.
 It covers an area of 531 km2.
 It is located close to the Jos Plateau region and Abuja in the central part of Nigeria in West Africa.
 The local government capital is in the town of Kwoi.
 The postal code of the area is 801.
 The Chairman of the local government oversee both economic and developmental activities in the area.

 Etymology

 It is named after Jaba a local Hausa word used to describe the Ham people who occupy most of the local government.
 The Ham people describe the word Jaba as derogatory.

 History

 The Local Government was created on the 27th of August 1991.
 It was carved out from Jema'a Local Government Area.
-The local government is one of the old place in southern Kaduna, which the Java paramount chiefs since the colonial administration from 1910 till date.
+The local government is one of the old place in southern Kaduna, which the Jaba paramount chiefs since the colonial administration from 1910 till date.

+Geography

+The Jaba local government area has an average temperature of 32 degrees Celsius and a total area of 368 square kilometers.
+The Local Government Area's average humidity is reported to be 34%, and the average wind speed in the region is 10 km/h.

 Boundaries

-Jaba Local Government Area shares boundaries with Kachia Local Government Area to the northwest, Kagarko Local Government Area to the southwest, Zangon Kataf Local Government Area to the north, Jema'a Local Government Area to the east and Nasarawa State to south, respectively.
+Jaba Local Government Area (LGA) shares boundaries with Kachia LGA to the northwest, Kagarko LGA to the southwest, Zangon Kataf LGA to the north, Jema'a LGA to the east; and Karu LGA of Nasarawa State to south, respectively.

+Economy

+Jaba is known for its unusual agricultural status as one of the world's top producing regions for ginger, with the sale and export of the commodity significantly boosting the local economy.
+Rams, goats, camels, and donkeys are just a few of the domestic animals that are raised and sold in the LGA.
+Hunting and trading are two other significant economic activities carried out by the residents of Jaba LGA.